What is real-world evidence (RWE)?

-How can RWE be used in medicines development?
+How can RWE be used in medicine development?

-RWE has an important role in decision-making related to authorisation and access to new medicines and reimbursement.
+RWE has an important role in decision-making related to authorisation and reimbursement and access of new medicines.
 It can be used for:

 - assessing the effectiveness of current therapies using existing data